stefan-hoeck/idris2-tutorial/src/Appendices/QTT.md

    semiring in Atkey's paper is not ordered.
-2. In Atkey's theory, types can only be constructed in the erased fragment, which means it is impossible to construct a type at run-time.
-Idris 2 allows constructing types at run-time, but still uses the erased fragment when inside of type signatures.
+2. In Atkey's theory, types can only be constructed in the erased fragment, which means it is impossible to construct a type at runtime.
+Idris 2 allows constructing types at runtime, but still uses the erased fragment when inside of type signatures.

 To resolve these differences, I directly observed how Idris 2's type